Carl Flink: Dance performance

 As a dance performer, Flink garnered significant critical feedback, particularly during his 8-year career with the Limón Dance Company.
 His Paul Taylor’s "Epic" (1957) was reviewed by Jennifer Dunning as "there is a stringent, acerbic freshness and drive to Epic, filled as it is with shocking eruptions of something other than stillness in that chill, still landscape."
 He also performed Daniel Nagrin's Strange Hero, reviewed by Anna Kisselgoff in 1994 as "Mr. Flink enters with total cool… Mr. Flink, superbly weighted and square in his movement, suddenly unleashes the dynamic spurts that tell the strange hero's story.
 A sudden drop into a plie, a slide to the floor and a spring or a series of incredibly fluid falls recount a furtive existence covered up by surface bravado."

 Writing about his performance in José Limón's Missa Brevis (1958) and The Winged (1966) Anna Kisselgoff wrote in 1997 that "Daniel Charon, Carl Flink and Francisco Ruvalcaba exemplified an intensity that was expanded into the passionate performance of the entire cast.
 Mr. Flink and Mr. Ruvalcaba, a young newcomer, are outstanding dancers, and they saved The Winged.

 Concert dance

 Flink has worked as artistic director of Black Label Movement and as an independent choreographer for dance.
 He choreographed Wreck, an evening length work, which premiered in January 2008.
 It was favorably reviewed by Dance Magazine.
-The work received a Minnesota Dance Sage Award in 2014 for outstanding ensemble for its performance at the Guthrie Theater's Lab Theater in July 2014.
-HIT was commissioned by the Chicago-based dance company Same Planet Different World in 2011.
-The work premiered on March 11, 2011 at the Dance Center of Columbia College.
-Black Label Movement's performance of the work was nominated for a 2012 Minnesota Dance Community Sage Award.